 James Paisley [or Pasley] was well satisfied with his choice: a pretty young woman had agreed to be his wife.
 His sisters and daughters could roll their eyes in disapproval all they liked.
 This was his choice and what right had they to begrudge him some late-life happiness?

 Paisley checked his reflection in the pier glass.
 He put his shoulders back and smoothed his new velvet coat.
-For all that he had long passed his seventh birthday, he had the look and air of a younger man.
+For all that he had long passed his seventieth birthday, he had the look and air of a younger man.
 At least he had since he had set eyes on Miss Mary Johnston, the young lady he was about to propose marriage to.
 She had turned him down once before: this time he expected success.

 Mary’s youthful liveliness gave promise to the excellent nurse she would be when the time came.
 None of his relations seemed disposed to come to his aid and the prospect of increasing age was beginning to worry him.
 The daughter earmarked for the role of carer was herself in poor health.
 It was time to act.